Things To Do in Colorado

 The Royal Gorge

 Famous for the huge canyon of the Arkansas River, The Royal Gorge.
 Located west of Canon City.
 Has an impressive depth of 1,250 feet and a length of 6 miles.
-There are many attractions in the area including The Royal Gorge Bridge & Park.
+The area has many attractions, including The Royal Gorge Bridge & Park.
 Home to America's highest suspension bridge, a skycoaster, ziplining, whitewater river rafting, and more…

 Rocky Mountain National Park (RMNP)